Take the quiz

 How to fix gaps in teeth without braces?

 Clear aligners can efficiently and discreetly close gaps in teeth.
-They are invisible, so no one will be able to tell that you are wearing orthodontic during your treatment.
+They are invisible, so no one will be able to tell that you are wearing orthodontics during your treatment.
 The aligners are also removable and give you total freedom when eating and brushing your teeth.

 We offer different types of treatment, with everything included, depending on the complexity of your case.
 Our prices are like our aligners, transparent.

 If you want to smile with confidence again and have a healthy mouth, you can contact us.
-We invite you to a first consultation without obligation to discover your personalized treatment plan with Impress.
+We invite you to a first consultation without obligation to discover your personalised treatment plan with Impress.
 We can’t wait to meet you at your closest clinic.

 Share Article